westbrookdaniel/brisk-poll/README.md

 # Brisk Poll

-A work in progress polling app
+An app for quick and simple polls

 Production:
 https://brisk-poll.fly.dev/